 This course is designed to introduce you to the methods used to investigate and conduct scientific research.
 Throughout this course, you will learn how to be a better consumer of research.
 Research findings are easily misportrayed by news outlets and others attempting to convey the results.
-By the end of this course, you should be able to determine what is good research and what scientific findings actually mean (and do not mean).
+By the end of this course, you should be able to determine what is good research and what scientific findings actually mean (and do not mean), allowing you to better understand the vast array of information presented to you on a daily basis.
 By the end of this course, you should also be able to develop a research question and hypothesis, write a clear and concise review of the current literature, collect and analyze data, and interpret and discuss results.
 To do that effectively, you will need to be able to write and communicate well; this course will help you with these skills.